Edouard26/holbertonschool-low_level_programming/singly_linked_lists/README.md

+    When and why using linked lists vs arrays
-This repository is about linked lists
+    How to build and use linked lists